 They are then tasked with developing a robust commercialization plan for both product and venture.
 The plan is developed in the context of one of three scenarios: creating a technology startup from scratch, leveraging the invention to help an existing 3-year-old venture scale, or integrating the technology through an intrapreneur at a large corporation.

-"TE Week provides an opportunity for the master's students to explore the breadth and depth of intellectual property-protected inventions available at both NASA and Lehigh University,” said Michael Lehman, founder of TE Week and Director, M.Eng. in Technical Entrepreneurship at Lehigh.
+"TE Week provides an opportunity for the master's students to explore the breadth and depth of intellectual property-protected inventions available at both NASA and Lehigh University,” said Michael Lehman, founder of TE Week, Professor of Practice, and Director, M.Eng. in Technical Entrepreneurship at Lehigh.

-Another team created a plan for a 3-year-old venture called TechGrowth Inc., creating a product called NaVision, according to team member Eva Pape.
+Another team created a plan for a 3-year-old venture with the potential name of TechGrowth Inc., creating a product called NaVision, according to team member Eva Pape.
 She is pursuing an M.S. in Business and Economics at TU Dortmund, with a focus on Innovation, Technology Management & Entrepreneurship.

 The NaVision technology is an AI-powered indoor navigation system for smart glasses, using a built-in camera to capture real-time images, which AI interprets to provide instant audio guidance via a connected phone or earbuds, enabling hands-free navigation for visually impaired users, Pape said.

 “Visually-impaired persons have problems navigating indoors hands-free and in real time, and there is currently no smart glasses solution for that,” she said.
-“Our technology is a game changer for manufacturers of smart glasses.
+“This technology, developed in part at Lehigh, is a game changer for manufacturers of smart glasses."

 TE Week emphasizes team building, problem-solving, and practical application, with a focus on innovation and entrepreneurship.
 Key lessons include leadership and teamwork dynamics, understanding perspectives from both licensees and licensors, and preparing and presenting innovative solutions to complex problems.